 Darkness and Light Don’t Mix

-My office overlooks a number of neighbor’s front lawns.
+My home office overlooks a number of neighbor’s front lawns.
 One of them has a zombie in a cage on it.
-Yes, a zombie in a cage!
-The neighbor has gone to the substantial trouble of erecting a spiked prison of sorts on his front lawn and placing a life-sized gore covered zombie in it.
-Not only is it clearly meant to be an undead person, but it is also a horrifyingly realistic one.
+Yes, you read that right, a zombie in a cage!
+The neighbor has gone to the trouble of erecting a spiked prison on his front lawn and placing a life-sized gore covered zombie in it.
+It is horrifyingly realistic.
 It is terrible to behold.
-My younger children get scared as we get near the house.
+My young children get scared as we get near the house.
 Travel a mile or so further up the same road and you will run into further Halloween themed decorations.
 There is a large billboard advertising the local Halloween corn maze.
 Seems innocent enough, right?
 What could be wrong with that?

 This giant billboard is for the gruesome monsters corn maze.
 It depicts realistic figures on it that were once confined to age-restricted movies.
 They are awful to look at.
 Yet, this is not unusual in my area.
-It is what is defined as “fun” and “festive” for Halloween.
-The sicker and more twisted the decoration the better it will look seems to be the thought process.
-Severed heads, zombies, dark and menacing serial killers, these are regular decorations around my town.
-Everything dark, evil, grotesque and horrifying seems to take center stage and be delighted over.
+The sicker and more twisted the decoration the better it seems.
+Severed heads, zombies, dark and menacing serial killers are regular decorations around my town.
+Everything dark, evil, grotesque and horrifying seems to take center stage.
+It is even worse because people enjoy them.

 Our Journey with Halloween